usds/justice40-tool/data/data-pipeline/README.md

 Once we have all the data from the previous stages, we convert it to tiles to make it usable on a map.
 We render the map on the client side which can be seen using `docker-compose up`.

+#### 5. Shapefiles

+If you want to use the shapefiles in mapping applications, you can access them here [shp](https://justice40-data.s3.amazonaws.com/data-pipeline/data/score/shapefile/usa.shp) and [shx](https://justice40-data.s3.amazonaws.com/data-pipeline/data/score/shapefile/usa.shx).

 ### Score generation and comparison workflow

 The descriptions below provide a more detailed outline of what happens at each step of ETL and score calculation workflow.